Reservoir-In-Processor/rip-sim/README.md

 ninja -Cbuild unittests
 ```

-# Performance of each Branch Predictor on dhrystone
+# Performance of each branch predictor on dhrystone

 ## without branch predictor (static false)
 ```